TrasqualInterviewCases/Match3Case/README.md

 PATTERNS USED

 - State Machine:
 There is a very simple finite state machine in place.
-There two states, Touch State and Animation State.
+There are two states; Touch State and Animation State.
 Touch state toggles the player input and animation state toggles the command manager.

-- Command System:
+- Command Pattern:
 The game loop is run by using command pattern.
 There are three commands that get added to the command managers queue and then executed in order.
    *Swap Command: The piece swap is initiated by Touch Controls when two pieces are swapped.
 Once the pieces are swapped the swap command check if they have matches and if not it reverses the swap.
    *PiecePop Command: After the swap command each tile checks it's neighbour by using the static MatchFinder class.
 If there are any matches found,  a new                   PiecePop Command is created with matching tiles loaded in it's constructor.